massimoalbarello/labelEPCISevents/README.md

-Simple meetups webapp using react:
+Webapp used to label EPCIS events as original or fake:
-- list all meetups
+- list all events
-- create new meetup
-- add meetup to favourites
+- add events to labeled events
 - no db
 - no ui